ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 I think my log is helping me to retain my memory of day-to-day concepts, though it's obviously best if I keep at it daily instead of skipping days.
 Overall, its going well.

+**D8: Thursday, August 10th, 2017**

+**What did I learn today?**:

+I started the section on conditional logic and control flow, starting with the for loop - which in Go services the same functions as the for loop, while loop, and do-while loop.

+I also learned about nested loops, the modulus operator (though that was a bit random) and the break and continue statments.

+* Modulus - Provides the remainder of two numeric types.
+* Break - The way we exit out of the program if we hit a specific condition.
+* Continue - The way to skip a section of the program and continue the loop.

+**How does this build on from yesterday?**:

+Hmm, it builds on the general knowledge from programming fundamentals as we're now taking those building blocks - types, assigment, coding schemes, etc. - and bringing them into the larger flow of programmatic logic.

+**Key Takeways & Points to Review**:

+* For Loop Syntax
+* Break/Continue

+**Any Reflections?**:

+I'm not unfamiliar w/the for loop syntax, but it's good to take a deeper second look into some of these things.